fatinm1/PromptStack/BACKEND_SETUP.md

 ---

-The backend is now ready to power your PromptStack application! 🚀
+The backend is now ready to power your Promptrix application! 🚀